How to De-Risk Your Manufacturing Business When One Person Knows Everything

 The key to successful knowledge transfer isn't creating complex manuals nobody will read.
 Instead, focus on simple, visual documentation that makes the right way the easy way.

-A Kanban system is particularly effective for this purpose.
-Visual cards can contain all the essential information previously locked in someone's head:
+A kanban system is particularly effective for capturing and operationalizing tribal knowledge.
+Visual kanban cards can contain all the essential information previously locked in someone's head:

 • Minimum and maximum inventory levels